Newborns and Baby Congestion

 Chest Congestion Causes and Concerns

-A baby chest congestion is often caused by lower respiratory infections, most of which are related to respiratory infections like the common cold.
+A baby's chest congestion is often caused by lower respiratory infections, most of which are related to respiratory infections like the common cold.
 These conditions may make breathing difficult for your baby and may lead to a persistent cough.
 They may also spread easily through respiratory droplets or contact with contaminated surfaces.
 Babies, especially newborns, are more vulnerable because their immune systems are still developing.

 How to Tell If Your Baby Is Congested